Why Email Marketing Is Key for Your Game’s Content Marketing Strategy

 Are opinions on email marketing now difficult to what they once were?

+The first ever email marketing blast got $13 million in revenue, but does that still hold up today?
 It’s strange to refer to any form of digital marketing as old school, but email marketing qualifies for that tag nowadays.
 The first mass email campaign was conducted in 1978, and this makes email marketing older than most marketing methods.
 A campaign in which Digital Equipment Corp. sent emails to 400 recipients set the bar high for marketing ROI since the campaign is reported to have generated about $13 million in sales.

 Since then, a lot has changed in the email marketing world with the evolution of the internet providing the right conditions for email to explode.
 New channels and platforms for advertisers to reach their customers (video, mobile, social, digital display, etc.) have also come up, but email has remained an effective and hugely popular marketing medium.